grafana/developer-advocacy/projects/Grafana Office Hours/GOH 15 - Agentless monitoring for Prometheus in Grafana Cloud.md

 	- What is an agent?
 	- How do you collect data?
 	- How are agents related to instrumentation?
+		- Agents require instrumentation
 	- What is Grafana Agent?
 How does it work?
 	- Advantages of agent-based monitoring
 	- Disadvantages of agent-based monitoring
 - What is agentless monitoring?
 	- How does it work?
+		- We run hosted Grafana Agents
+		- Not Prometheus Service Discovery - it's just a URL.
+It doesn't crawl other services.
 	- Is agentless monitoring the same as scraping?
 	- Does agentless monitoring still require instrumentation?
 	- How does it address the disadvantages of agent-based monitoring?